FaizanAkhtar85/LowLevelDesignRepository/src/ReadMe.md

 `The Null Object Pattern`
 is a behavioral design pattern that provides an object as a surrogate for the lack of an object of a given type.
 Instead of using null to represent the absence of an object, a null object is created and used.
 This pattern helps avoid null checks and handles the absence of an object transparently.

+`The State Design Pattern`
+is a behavioral design pattern that allows an object to alter its behavior when its internal state changes.
+The pattern encapsulates the object's state into separate classes and delegates the state-specific behavior to these classes.

+Let's consider a real-world example of the State Pattern in the context of a vending machine.
 ********************************************

 LLD Topics 🔥 🔥 :